christinaa/rpi-open-firmware/README.md

 ## Building

 As a prerequisite, Julian Brown's [VC4 toolchain](https://github.com/puppeh/vc4-toolchain) is necessary as well as the `arm-none-eabi-` toolchain (Debian package `gcc-arm-none-eabi`).
 You can tweak the VC4 toolchain path in `CROSS_COMPILE` in `Makefile` and the ARM path in `arm_chainloader/Makefile` if necessary.
 Contributors should not commit their personal paths.
+Additionally, if building for the BCM2835 (RPi 1, Zero, Compute Moule), change `ARM_PERIPH_BASE` in `./buildall.sh` to `0x20000000`.
 After configuration, run `buildall.sh`.
 The binary is at `build/bootcode.bin`, ready to be copied to an SD card.

 ### Building on macOS